bastosmichael/twitter-dapp/README.md

 # twitter-dapp
-Twitter on the Ethereum Blockchain
+Twitter on the Ethereum Blockchain Proof of Concept

 ![Screenshot](screenshot.png)